-- 9.3.1 These are activities that are generally 'allowed' or anticipated in the Town Belt, but that may be subject to restrictions in order to protect park values and provide for the health, safety and wellbeing of visitors. - 9.3.2 The following activities by individuals or groups are permitted for non-commercial purposes and may be subject to certain conditions and temporary restrictions: - walking - running - cycling and mountain biking on designated and shared tracks (refer to Council's Open Space Access Plan) - dog walking (on leash unless in specified off leash area, refer to the Council's Dog Policy) - the movement of horses within Sector 6: Golf Course/Mt Albert, by the Wellington City Light Horse Club between its two grazing areas in Houghton Valley and Tawatawa reserve. - sightseeing - picnics, barbecues (gas only), informal gatherings and group games and other similar activities, are allowed and some facilities provided, but Restrictions may apply to some locations or eonditions activities (refer to 9.3.3) - informal games - painting, amateur photography and filming59 - wildlife spotting - nature trails - orienteering - organised sport on a sport and recreation park subject to formal booking with Parks and Gardens - firewood collection.
-Dead wood on the floor of exotic forest only may be taken by the public for firewood (except in the Botanic Garden and the zoo).
-Collection may be subject to restrictions around health and safety of collectors and other park users, and around the ecological values of dead wood.
-The wood must be collected by hand (no chainsaws) and must not result in any damage to the park or park infrastructure. - access for park management, emergency vehicles and as identified in the sector plans - vehicle access to public carparks and leased facilities - earthworks for the construction or maintenance of walking or cycling tracks where the track surface does not exceed 1.5m wide and the work is carried out by or with the permission of the Council.
-Recorded archaeological sites are avoided and earthworks for track building may require an Archaeological Authority from the Historic Places Trust.
-Sedimentation is managed within 25 metres of streams.
+- 9.3.1 These are activities that are generally 'allowed' or anticipated on the Town Belt, but may be subject to restrictions in order to protect park values and provide for the health, safety and wellbeing of visitors. - 9.3.2 The following activities by individuals or groups are permitted for non-commercial purposes and may be subject to certain conditions and temporary restrictions: - walking - running - cycling and mountain biking on designated and shared tracks (refer to the Council's Open Space Access Plan 2016) - dog walking (on leash unless in specified off-leash area refer to the Council's Dog Policy 2016) - the movement of horses within Sector 6: Golf Course/Mt Albert by the Wellington City Light Horse Club between its two grazing areas in Houghton Valley and Tawatawa reserve - sightseeing informal games painting, amateur photography and filming57 orienteering

+• picnics, barbecues (gas only), informal gatherings and group games and other similar activities (restrictions may apply to some locations or activities (refer to 9.3.3))

+- wildlife spotting - · nature trails

+- organised sport on a sport and recreation park subject to standard conditions for booking with Parks, Sport and Recreation - firewood collection.
+Only dead wood on the floor of exotic forest may be taken by the public for firewood (except in the Botanic Garden and the Zoo).
+Collection may be subject to restrictions around health and safety of collectors and other park users.

-59 Non-commercial filming that is anything other than a home video type activity is a managed activity.
+57 Non-commercial filming that is anything other than a home video-type activity is a managed activity.
 The need for commercial photography to obtain landowner approval will be assessed on a case-by-case basis, primarily considering the impact of the activity.